arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-full.md

 published: false
 ---

-Second post about about my first ever (recorded) live coding session.
+Second post about my first ever (recorded) live coding session.
 So, here I was in my [previous post](/setting-up-everything-to-record-myself-coding-and-talking/): Ready to record myself coding and talking...
 But I didn't told the whole story, it actually was more complicated than that to get there.
 I really struggled with session's content and how to deliver it.